JarmoGBG/JarmoGBG/README.md

 - 👋 Hi, I’m @JarmoGBG
-- 👀 I’m interested in almost everything, computers, coding, silversmithing & crocheting
+- 👀 I’m interested in way too many things, for example computers, coding, silversmithing & crocheting And lately leather work.
 -
 - 🌱 I’m currently studying a C# .Net continuation course.
 To refresh my knowledge and learn about frontend, bootstrap, Azure and so forth
 -